huazZeng/VLM_utils/README.md

 ### Custom Prompts

-You can use custom system and user prompts by providing prompt files:
+You can use custom system and user prompts by providing prompt files, and optionally enable result validation with checkers:

 ```bash
 python -m inference \